tracespace/gerber-to-svg/README.md

 # run unit tests in watch mode (no coverage, no linting)
 npm run test:watch

-# visual integration test servers for gerber-to-svg and pcb-stackup-core
-# allows you to open a browser and manually verify renders
+# visual integration test servers to manually verify renders in a browser
 npm run integration

 # simple benchmarks for gerber-parser and gerber-plotter